Deep composition of tensor-trains using squared inverse Rosenblatt transports: Introduction

-There exist several ways to realise such mappings.
-One family of methods identifies the mapping $T$ in some parametrised class of functions by solving an optimisation problem so that $T$ minimises the Kullback-Leibler divergence of the target $\mtar$ from the pushforward $T_\sharp \, \mref$.
-Some notable examples include the polynomial-based construction used in \cite{bigoni2019greedy,el2012bayesian,parno2018transport} and normalising flows \cite{Detommaso-HINT-2019,kobyzev2019normalizing,papamakarios2019normalizing,rezende2015variational} that employ (invertible) neural networks.
-These methods often employ a mapping $T$ with a triangular structure such that the Jacobian and the inverse of $T$ can be evaluated in a computationally efficient manner.
-We also want to mention the Stein variational gradient descent method \cite{liu-stein-2016} and its Newton variant \cite{detommaso-SVN-2018}, which minimises the Kullback-Leibler divergence of the target $\mtar$ from the empirical measure defined by a set of particles.
-This framework iteratively constructs a composition of mappings $T_{k+1} \circ T_{k} \circ \cdots \circ T_{1}$, which are taken from some reproducing kernel Hilbert space, to push the particle set towards the target measure.
-Another recent development is the tensor-train (TT) based construction~\cite{dafs-tt-bayes-2019} that bypasses the variational formulation.
-Instead of defining a mapping by minimising some divergence of $\mtar$ from $T_\sharp\, \mref$, the TT-based approach realises the mapping $T$ via a separable TT factorisation~\cite{oseledets2011tensor} of the density function of $\mtar$.
-Since the separable tensor factorisation enables the marginalisation of the target density at a computational cost scaling linearly in the dimension of the random variables, it offer a computationally viable way to approximating marginal and conditional density functions of the target measure.
-In turn, the cumulative distribution functions (CDFs) of the marginals and conditionals define the Rosenblatt transport\footnote{This is also referred to as the Knothe-Rosenblatt rearrangement.
+The TT-based construction of~\cite{dafs-tt-bayes-2019} realises the mapping $T$ via a separable TT decomposition~\cite{oseledets2011tensor} of the target density function.
+Since the separable tensor decomposition enables the marginalisation of the target density at a computational cost scaling linearly in the dimension of the random variables, it offers a computationally viable way to approximating marginal and conditional density functions of the target measure.
+In turn, the cumulative distribution functions (CDFs) of the marginals and conditionals define the Rosenblatt transport\footnote{This is also referred to as the Knothe--Rosenblatt rearrangement.
 It was independently proposed by Rosenblatt \cite{rosenblatt1952remarks} for statistical purposes and by Knothe \cite{knothe1957contributions} for proving the isoperimetric inequality.
-The setup of the TT-based approach closely follows the original work of Rosenblatt.} that can couple the target measure with the uniform reference measure.
+The setup of the TT-based approach closely follows the work of Rosenblatt.} that can couple the target measure with the uniform reference measure.
+Section \ref{sec:background} presents the relevant background of the Rosenblatt transport, the functional form of the TT decomposition of multivariate functions~\cite{bigoni2016spectral,gorodetsky2019continuous,griebel2019analysis,hackbusch2012tensor}, and the TT-based construction of the inverse Rosenblatt transport.